Kay has been working in the legal defense field for almost a decade, with a degree in political science and background in criminal justice.

 While the US is home to only about 5% of the world's population, it also holds 25% of the total number of incarcerated people globally.
 This is currently the highest percentage of people in prison throughout the world, surpassing countries such as Iraq, North Korea, Russia, and many others which many people view as heavily favoring imprisonment for petty offenses.

-Since the 1980s, the number of federal prisoners has risen over 800%.
-As of June 2017, the actual number of prisoners in the US has skyrocketed to over 2.3 million people.
+Since the 1980s, the number of federal prisoners has risen over 400%.
+As per available statistics from 2019, the actual number of prisoners in the US has skyrocketed to over 2 million people.
+This is in spite of the fact that violent crime has been on the decline since the 1980s as well.

 Approximately 0.7% of the entire US population is incarcerated in the American prison system - this equates to about 698 per 100,000 people.
 The amount changes to 1 out of 100 people in the US in jail for working age adults over the age of 18.